mozilla-mobile/mozilla-vpn-client/scripts/README.md

 # Linux-specific scripts

-- ./linux/ppa_script.sh - upload ubuntu packages to the PPA
+- ./linux/ppa_script.sh - upload Ubuntu packages to the PPA
 - ./linux/script.sh - compile the client and upload it to the PPA

 TODO: unify build.sh and script.sh (or remove build.sh)